lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 010.md

 We continue our way along the river towards where we heard the drums last.

 Along the coastal line we spot more and more blood trails.
+Further along the trail we find a marsh, while struggling to
 # Loot: